Foster Friess

+Early life and education

-Friess was born on April 2, 1940, in Rice Lake, Wisconsin, the son of Ethel (Foster) and Albert Friess.
-He grew up on a farm, where his father was a cattle dealer.
-As a student at Rice Lake High School, Friess was valedictorian of his class and a member of the basketball and track teams.
+Friess was born on April 2, 1940 in Rice Lake, Wisconsin, the son of Ethel (Foster) and Albert Friess.
+His father was a cattle rancher and he grew up on the farm.
+As a student at Rice Lake High School in Rice Lake, Friess was valedictorian of his class and a member of the basketball and track teams.

 A first-generation college graduate, Friess attended the University of Wisconsin (now University of Wisconsin–Madison), where he earned a degree in business administration.
 As a student, he served as president of Chi Phi fraternity, enrolled in the Reserve Officers' Training Corps, and was named one of the "ten most outstanding senior men."
 In 1962, he married fellow student Lynnette Estes, with whom he had four children.
 Friess was a born-again Christian.

-Personal style

-Friess often joked about his wealth in public appearances, while at the same time drawing attention to his financial status.
-In early 2020, he said on his website that his business was worth $15 billion. although in 2012 he had told a reporter that he was not a billionaire.
-Estimates at that time placed his wealth in the hundreds of millions.
-At an event to celebrate Friess' 70th birthday, he gave away $7.7 million to the guests' favorite charities.
-He typically wore a cowboy hat in public.
-He embraced the Western image as part of moving to Jackson Hole, Wyoming, in 1992.
-He said he made the move because Wyoming's lack of an income tax helped him avoid "increasingly onerous" taxes in Pennsylvania.
-Progressive website ThinkProgress has slandered Friess as funding Islamophobic campaigns, while he also made statements supporting gay rights, citing them as an issue of religious liberty.
-He made a comment in jest during a media interview, when asked on the issue of birth control, he repeated an old joke that women should simply put an aspirin between their knees rather than take birth control.